K1S0/Casper-The-Friendly-Hackathon-/README.md

 <hr width="10%">
 <h4>4- Transfer tokens to an account on the Casper Testnet</h4>

 We will transfer in command line 10 CSPR from account 1 to account 2 via the Casper blockchain Testnet.
 Both accounts have been previously provisioned with CSPR thanks to the faucet tool of the cspr.live website.
 Account 1 (01117.....41d0c), Account 2 (01215.....b61e0).
-Deploy c3178fa3cc94713c79aae122b742997be26f166d0143a4179f829fb14e53f6fd
+Transaction deploy_hash : c3178fa3cc94713c79aae122b742997be26f166d0143a4179f829fb14e53f6fd

 https://user-images.githubusercontent.com/87818241/134028018-ce7dc6d8-14f7-4671-946f-3194ad99f03a.mp4